-As at December 31, 2021, the right-of-use assets include a balance of \$0.2 million (December 31, 2020 - \$0.5 million) in lease incentives which is being amortized over the terms of the leases.
-Lansdowne Holdings Ltd. closed operations in February 2021 and Theatre District Pizza Ltd. closed operations in June 2021.
+As at December 31, 2022, the right-of-use assets include a balance of nil (December 31, 2021 - \$0.2 million) in lease incentives which is being amortized over the terms of the leases.
+In 2021, Lansdowne Holdings Ltd. and Theatre District Pizza Ltd. closed its operations.
 Related to the closures, property and equipment of \$0.4 million were written off as these assets no longer provide any economic benefit to BPI.
+No such expense was recorded in the year ended December 31, 2022.

-Notes to the Consolidated Financial Statements For the years ended December 31, 2021 and 2020
+BOSTON PIZZA INTERNATIONAL INC. Notes to the Consolidated Financial Statements For the years ended December 31, 2022 and 2021 (in thousands of Canadian dollars, except where noted)